 In 2011, I earned my Doctor of Ministry degree from McCormick Theological Seminary with a focus on revitalizing the local church.
 My thesis is entitled, “The Challenges to Building a Beloved Community on Facebook.”
 I served the church as a Regional Minister, providing support and guidance to dozens of congregations in the United Church of Christ throughout central and western Florida.
 From 2014-2018, I served as Vice President for Seminary Advancement at Christian Theological Seminary in Indianapolis.

-To schedule a speaking engagement please email me at firstname.lastname@example.org.
+I’d love to partner with you to share hope and healing.
+To schedule a conversation or speaking engagement please email me at firstname.lastname@example.org